daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

  Explain Dung's framework
  Explain ASPIC+
  Inconsistencies
- It's higly influenced by the domain knowledge of the analyst
+ It's highly influenced by the domain knowledge of the analyst

 ## My idea
- knowledge domain has influence analyst domain knowledge is statiscally relevant analyst training is even more relevant influence of tacit knowlegde in interviews
+ knowledge domain has influence analyst domain knowledge is statistically relevant analyst training is even more relevant influence of tacit knowledge in interviews

- ambiguity in interviews - focus on interviewer must have domain knowledge what i want to do is : possible beneficts in requirement elicitaiton is usings two techniques based on the domain knowledge of the analyst, sometimes it is good to have an expert and an ignorant of a topic .
+ ambiguity in interviews - focus on interviewer must have domain knowledge what i want to do is : possible benefits in requirement elicitation is using two techniques based on the domain knowledge of the analyst, sometimes it is good to have an expert and an ignorant of a topic .

- limitations of the technique based on domain knowlegde and tacit knowlegde. how types of tacit knowlegde may influence in the proposal theory how domain knowlegde may influence in the proposal theory
+ limitations of the technique based on domain knowledge and tacit knowledge. how types of tacit knowledge may influence in the proposal theory how domain knowledge may influence in the proposal theory

  As an intro:
-    analyst domain knowledge is statiscally relevant
+    analyst domain knowledge is statistically relevant
-    analyst training is even more relevant focus on the technique from the perspective of knowlegde and technique future of that technique to solve more complex problems, from the prospective of knowlegde and technique
+    analyst training is even more relevant focus on the technique from the perspective of knowledge and technique future of that technique to solve more complex problems, from the prospective of knowledge and technique

 <!-- just raw latex --->
 \newpage